Kevin Williamson (screenwriter)

-Kevin Meade Williamson (born March 14, 1965) is an American screenwriter, director, and producer.
-He is known for developing and writing the screenplay for slasher film Scream (1996)—which launched the Scream franchise—along with those for Scream 2 (1997) and Scream 4 (2011).
-He is also known for creating the WB teen drama series Dawson's Creek (1998–2003), the CW supernatural drama series The Vampire Diaries (2009–2017), the Fox crime thriller series The Following (2013–2015), the CBS crime drama series Stalker (2014–2015), and the CBS All Access thriller series Tell Me a Story (2018–2020).
+Kevin Meade Williamson (born March 14, 1965) is an American filmmaker.
+He is known for writing the screenplay for the slasher film Scream (1996)—which launched the Scream franchise—along with those for Scream 2 (1997) and Scream 4 (2011), and writing and directing Scream 7 (2026).
+He is also known for creating the WB teen drama series Dawson's Creek (1998–2003), the CW supernatural drama series The Vampire Diaries (2009–2017), the Fox crime thriller series The Following (2013–2015), the CBS All Access thriller series Tell Me a Story (2018–2020), and the Netflix crime drama series The Waterfront (2025).

-Williamson also wrote the screenplays for the films I Know What You Did Last Summer (1997), The Faculty (1998), and Cursed (2005).
-He made his directorial debut with the black comedy film Teaching Mrs. Tingle (1999), which remains his only directorial work to date.
+Williamson also wrote the screenplays for the films I Know What You Did Last Summer (1997), The Faculty (1998), Cursed (2005), and Sick (2022).
+He made his directorial debut with the black comedy film Teaching Mrs. Tingle (1999).

 Early life

 Williamson was born in New Bern, North Carolina, the younger son of Faye and Wade Williamson, a fisherman.
-He spent his early years in Aransas Pass, Texas, near Corpus Christi, Texas.
+He spent his early years in Aransas Pass, Texas, near Corpus Christi.
 Williamson's family returned to North Carolina for his high school years.
 He then attended East Carolina University in Greenville, North Carolina, where he received a BFA in Theatre Arts.

-He told Entertainment Weekly interviewer Melissa Maerz, "When I was growing up, my mom and dad took me to the Poe museum in Richmond, Virginia.
-It was a little house downtown, and The Raven was written on the walls.
+He told Entertainment Weekly interviewer Melissa Maerz, "When I was growing up, my mom and dad took me to the Poe Museum in Richmond, Virginia.
+It was a little house downtown, and "The Raven" was written on the walls.
 You had to move from room to room to read the whole story.
 I thought it was the coolest thing in the world."